 Our development of products is subject to the risks of failure inherent in the development of new pharmaceutical products which utilize innovative or new technologies.
 During the development process, we could experience unforeseen problems that could delay us from completing the development of our products.
-We cannot assure you that:
+As a result, we may terminate development of these products or applications.
+We cannot assure you:

-- -- we will succeed in our research and development efforts; - -- we will successfully market our proposed products.
+- -- that we will succeed in our research and development; - -- that we will successfully market our proposed products.

 If We Cannot Raise Additional Capital We Will Need to Discontinue Our Research and Development Activities.
-In Addition, Any Additional Financing Could Result in Dilution.
+In Addition, Any Additional Financing Could Result in Dilution

 We do not have enough working capital to continue to meet our research and development requirements and we may not obtain the additional financing necessary to meet these requirements.
 We will need substantial additional funding to conduct our research and product development activities and, if we are successful, to manufacture and market products.
 We intend to raise further funds through collaborative ventures entered into with potential corporate partners and through additional debt or equity financings.
-We cannot provide assurance that we will obtain these types of arrangements.
-We have not entered into arrangements to obtain any additional financing.
+We may in some cases elect to develop products on our own instead of entering into collaboration arrangements.
+This would increase our cash requirements for research and development.
+We cannot provide assurance that we will obtain necessary financing.
 Any additional financing could include unattractive terms or result in significant dilution of stockholders' interests.
-If we fail to enter into collaborative ventures or to receive additional funding, we would have to scale back or discontinue our research and development operations.
+If we fail to enter into collaborative ventures or to receive additional funding, we may have to scale back or discontinue our research and development operations.
 Furthermore, we could cease to qualify for listing of our securities on the Nasdaq SmallCap Market.
 See "We Face the Possibility of Delisting From the Nasdaq SmallCap Market."